mist475/Schematica_Extra/README.md

 2. *Optional* Download and install a Git GUI client, such as Github for Windows/Mac, SmartGitHg, TortoiseGit, etc. A nice list is available [here](http://git-scm.com/downloads/guis).

 #### Setup Schematica

+##### IntelliJ
+Import this repository. or, if you're planning modifications, a fork.
+IntelliJ will automatically execute the `gradlew setupDevWorkspace` task.
+After that there's a high chance the following error is thrown: `Could not find :forgeBin:1.7.10-10.13.4.1614-1.7.10.` or something similar.
+If that happens, execute `./gradlew setupDecompWorkspace` in your terminal.
+After this refresh gradle, and you should be ready to go.

+##### Command line
 This section assumes that you're using the command-line version of Git.

 1. Open up your command line.